 13. Clothing & Textiles

 Some clothing and textiles are recyclable, but they can’t be thrown in the bin.
-If your clothes are still in good condition, there are a number of ways that you might be able to keep them out of the landfill by selling, donating or recycling them.
+If your clothes, linens or curtains are still in good condition, there are a number of ways that you might be able to keep them out of the landfill by selling, donating or recycling them.

 Need help disposing of your old clothes WE TAKE THAT ❯